Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Evidence to provide

-• Show how the provider management uses results of client feedback to improve products and services.
+• Show how the management uses results of client feedback to improve products/services and their distribution channels.

 • Show how measures are discussed, implemented, and monitored, and records of these actions exist.
 The provider should evaluate the clients' ability to interact effectively with the technologies it uses to provide services and information.